Dooders/TimeBandit/README.md

-# TimeBandit
-A robust, feature-rich dynamic temporal meta-graph system
+# TimeBandit is a robust, feature-rich temporal meta-graph system